apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 3 - Adding Resources and Policies/README.md

 - Click the `Trace` tab and start a trace session by clicking the `Start Trace Session` button

-- Use Postman to test the `/GET hotels` request with the following query parameters combinations and review the results being returned
+- Use Postman or curl (etc) to test the `/GET hotels` request with the following query parameters combinations and review the results being returned
  - zipcode=98101&radius=1000
  - zipcode=98101&radius=200
  - zipcode=94105&radius=400